jeraldcbantayan/Exam-Back-End/README.md

 2. then type  "npm start"

 For back end
-1. cd into the "laravel\user-management-system"
+1. cd into the "user-management-system"
 2. Rename .env.example file to .env then set DB_DATABASE=users-db
 3. create users-db in phpmyadmin
 4. type "php artisan key:generate"